marcelavbc/mars-rover-housfy/README.md

 # mars-rover-housfy

+### Project developed for Housfy's recruitment process.

+## Development

+There are many planets to visit besides Mars!
+With that in mind, this software has been developed to be used on any other surface specified by the customer.

+The function of the Planet class is:

+- Give name to the planet;
+- Determine the area of the planet;
+- Create the obstacles to be avoided.

+On the other hand, the Rover class is responsible for:

+- Determining where the rover will be initially placed;
+- Setting the initial direction of the rover (north, south, east, west);
+- Moving the equipment across the surface.

+## Commands:

+In index.js, the client must insert the following data:

+1. Planet:

+Name and Surface
+Example for Planet Mars with a 10 x 10 area:
+**const thePlanet = new Planet('Mars', 10)**.

+Obstacles
+Example for two obstacles at positions 0,1 and 3,2:
+**thePlanet.generateObstacles([{ row: 0, col: 1 }, { row: 3, col: 2 }]);**.

+2. Rover:

+Create the Rover
+Example for Rover Nebula that arrives to Mars at position 0,0 and is facing east:
+**const theRover = new Rover('Nebula', thePlanet, [{ row: 0, col: 0 }], 'E');**

+Create route for the rover:
+Example for route Forward, Forwards, Right, Right, Back, Left:
+**theRover.setCommands('FFRRBL');**

+Translated with www.DeepL.com/Translator (free version)
-## Your Task
+## The task
 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 Develop a software that translates the commands sent from earth to instructions that are understood by the rover.
 ## Requirements

 - You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W)